appcircleio/appcircle-enterprise-app-store-githubaction/README.md

 - `publishType`: Specifies the publishing status as either none, beta, or live, and must be assigned the values "0", "1", or "2" accordingly.

-**If two builds start simultaneously, such as v1.0.5(5) and v1.0.5(5), for the same publishType, the build that finishes last will result in failure because the same version cannot be added, while the first build to complete will be successfully uploaded and published.**

 ### Leveraging Environment Variables

 Utilize environment variables seamlessly by substituting the parameters with
 ${{ envs.VARIABLE_NAME }} in your task inputs.
 The action automatically retrieves values from the specified environment variables within your pipeline.

+**Ensure that this action is added after build steps have been completed.**

+**If two workflows start simultaneously, the last workflow to reach the publish step will be the up-to-date version on the Enterprise App Store.
+If these workflows building the same package version, the first publish will be successful, while later deployments with the same version will fail.**

 If you would like to learn more about this action and how to utilize it in your projects, please